awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

-# Running Automation workflows in multiple AWS Regions and accounts<a name="systems-manager-automation-multiple-accounts-and-regions"></a>
+# Running automations in multiple AWS Regions and accounts<a name="systems-manager-automation-multiple-accounts-and-regions"></a>

-You can run AWS Systems Manager Automations across multiple AWS Regions and AWS accounts or AWS Organizational Units \(OUs\) from an Automation management account\.
-Running Automations in multiple Regions and accounts or OUs reduces the time required to administer your AWS resources while enhancing the security of your computing environment\.
+You can run AWS Systems Manager automations across multiple AWS Regions and AWS accounts or AWS Organizational Units \(OUs\) from an Automation management account\.
+Running automations in multiple Regions and accounts or OUs reduces the time required to administer your AWS resources while enhancing the security of your computing environment\.

 For example, you can centrally implement patching and security updates, remediate compliance drift on VPC configurations or S3 bucket policies, and manage resources, such as EC2 instances, at scale\.
 The following graphic shows an example of a user who is running the AWS\-RestartEC2Instances document in multiple Regions and accounts from an Automation management account\.
-The Automation locates the instances by using the specified tags in the specified Regions and accounts\.
+The automation locates the instances by using the specified tags in the specified Regions and accounts\.

 **Note**
-When you run an Automation across multiple Regions and accounts, you target resources by using tags or the name of an AWS resource group\.
+When you run an automation across multiple Regions and accounts, you target resources by using tags or the name of an AWS resource group\.
 The resource group must exist in each target account and Region, and the resource group name must be the same in each target account and Region\.
-The Automation fails to run on those resources that don't have the specified tag or that aren't included in the specified resource group\.
+The automation fails to run on those resources that don't have the specified tag or that aren't included in the specified resource group\.

 ![\[Illustration showing Systems Manager Automation running in multiple Regions and multiple accounts.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/automation-multi-region-and-multi-account.png)

 **Important**
-Your account is charged for running Automations in multiple Regions and accounts\.
+Your account is charged for running automations in multiple Regions and accounts\.
 Multi\-Region and account step executions are considered *special steps*\.
 There is no step limit for special steps, but your account is charged for each step processed by Systems Manager\.
 For more information, see the [AWS Systems Manager Pricing](https://aws.amazon.com/systems-manager/pricing/) page\.

 **How It Works**
-Running Automations across multiple Regions and accounts or OUs works as follows:
+Running automations across multiple Regions and accounts or OUs works as follows:

-1. Verify that all resources on which you want to run the Automation, in all Regions and accounts or OUs, use identical tags\.
+1. Verify that all resources on which you want to run the automation, in all Regions and accounts or OUs, use identical tags\.
 If they don't, you can add them to an AWS resource group and target that group\.
 For more information, see [What Is AWS Resource Groups?](https://docs.aws.amazon.com/ARG/latest/userguide/)

 1. Sign in to the AWS Identity and Access Management \(IAM\) account that you want to configure as the Automation Master account\.

-1. Use the procedure in this topic to create the IAM execution role named **AWS\-SystemsManager\-AutomationExecutionRole**\.
-This role gives the user permission to run Automation workflows\.
+1. Use the procedure in this topic to create the IAM automation role named **AWS\-SystemsManager\-AutomationExecutionRole**\.
+This role gives the user permission to run automation workflows\.

 1. Use the procedure in this topic to create the second IAM role, named **AWS\-SystemsManager\-AutomationAdministrationRole**\.
-This role gives the user permission to run Automation workflows in multiple AWS accounts and OUs\.
+This role gives the user permission to run automation workflows in multiple AWS accounts and OUs\.

-1. Choose the Automation document, Regions, and accounts or OUs where you want to run the Automation workflow\.
+1. Choose the Automation document, Regions, and accounts or OUs where you want to run the automation\.
 **Note**
-Automations do not execute recursively through OUs\.
+Automations do not run recursively through OUs\.
 Be sure the target OU contains the desired accounts\.

-1. Run the Automation\.
+1. Run the automation\.
+When running automations across multiple Regions, accounts, or OUs, the automation you run from the master account starts child automations in each of the target accounts\.
+The automation in the master account will have `aws:executeAutomation` steps for each of the target accounts\.

 1. Use the [GetAutomationExecution](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetAutomationExecution.html), [DescribeAutomationStepExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationStepExecutions.html), and [DescribeAutomationExecutions](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeAutomationExecutions.html) API actions from the AWS Systems Manager console or the AWS CLI to monitor workflow progress\.
+The output of the steps for the automation in your master account will be the `AutomationExecutionId` of the child automations\.
+To view the output of the child automations created in your target accounts, be sure to specify the appropriate account, Region, and `AutomationExecutionId` in your request\.

-## Setting up management account permissions for multi\-Region and multi\-account Automation execution<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>
+## Setting up management account permissions for multi\-Region and multi\-account automation<a name="systems-manager-automation-multiple-accounts-and-regions-permissions"></a>

-Use the following procedure to create the required IAM roles for Systems Manager Automation multi\-Region and multi\-account execution by using AWS CloudFormation\.
+Use the following procedure to create the required IAM roles for Systems Manager Automation multi\-Region and multi\-account automation by using AWS CloudFormation\.
 This procedure describes how to create the **AWS\-SystemsManager\-AutomationExecutionRole** role\.
-You must create this role in *every* account that you want to target to run multi\-Region and multi\-account Automations\.
+You must create this role in *every* account that you want to target to run multi\-Region and multi\-account automations\.

 This procedure also describes how to create the **AWS\-SystemsManager\-AutomationAdministrationRole** role\.
 You only need to create this role in the Automation management account\.

-**To create the required IAM roles for multi\-Region and multi\-account Automation executions by using AWS CloudFormation**
+**To create the required IAM roles for multi\-Region and multi\-account automations by using AWS CloudFormation**

 1. Download and unzip the [AWS\-SystemsManager\-AutomationExecutionRole\.zip folder](samples/AWS-SystemsManager-AutomationExecutionRole.zip)\.
 This folder includes the AWS\-SystemsManager\-AutomationExecutionRole\.json AWS CloudFormation template file\.
 **Note**
 We recommend not changing the role name as specified in the template to something besides `AWS-SystemsManager-AutomationExecutionRole`\.
-Otherwise, your multi\-Region and multi\-Account Automation workflows might fail\.
+Otherwise, your multi\-Region and multi\-Account automations might fail\.

 1. Open the AWS CloudFormation console at [https://console\.aws\.amazon\.com/cloudformation](https://console.aws.amazon.com/cloudformation/)\.